 Results of laboratory analysis revealed a total density of 7,920 cells/L belonging to eleven (11) genera that were identified for all sampling stations.
-The phytoplankton community in the survey area is comprised of organisms from four major (blue-green phytoplankton taxa: Cyanophytes algae) with Bacillariophytes (diatoms) with five genera, Dinophytes (dinoflagellates) with two genera, and Chlorophytes (green algae) with two genera as shown in Table 2-17.
+The phytoplankton community in the survey area is comprised of organisms from four major phytoplankton taxa: Cyanophytes (blue-green algae) with two genera, Bacillariophytes (diatoms) with five genera, Dinophytes (dinoflagellates) with two genera, and Chlorophytes (green algae) with two genera as shown in Table 2-18.
 Green algae were the most abundant taxonomic group with a total count of 4,760 cells/L accounting for 60% composition.
-This is followed by diatoms with 2,700 cells/L at 34% composition, next by blue-green algae with 240 cells/L at 3% composition, and then by dinoflagellates with 220 cells/L also at 3% composition (Table 2-17 and Figure 2-86).
+This is followed by diatoms with 2,700 cells/L at 34% composition, next by blue-green algae with 240 cells/L at 3% composition, and then by dinoflagellates with 220 cells/L also at 3% composition (Table 2-18 and Figure 2-87).

-The green algae Pediastrum spp. was the relatively abundant genera with 4,500 cells/L (57% of the total composition). lt is а photoautotrophic, nonmotile coenobial (fixed number of cells) green algae that inhabits freshwater Pediastrum colonies are disk-shaped and are characterized by peripheral hornlike projections.
+The green algae Pediastrum spp. was the relatively abundant genera with 4,500 cells/L (57% of the total composition). lt is а photoautotrophic, nonmotile coenobial (fixed number of cells) green algae that inhabits freshwater Pediastrum colonies are disk-shaped and are characterized environments. by peripheral hornlike projections.
 The number of cells per colony varies (2-128) depending on the species.
 This genera along with the other recorded green algae, Scenedesmus spp. (at 260 cells/L - 3.28% composition) are almost exclusively restricted to freshwater habitats and are important non-marine paleoecological indicators of the presence of lacustrine environments.